davidsbond/homelab/README.md

 * `weather` - Exports current weather data as prometheus metrics
 * `worldping` - Exports world ping times for the local host as prometheus metrics
 * `home-assistant` - Proxies prometheus metrics from a home-assistant server.
-* `synology` - Exports statistics from my [Synology DS115j](https://www.amazon.co.uk/Synology-DS115j-1TB-Desktop-Unit/dp/B00O8LLQBY) NAS.
+* `synology` - Exports statistics from my NAS drive.

 ## Other tools